Attendance

 Pupils are expected to be at school on time each day.
 Punctuality is encouraged as an act of courtesy and provides children with a clear start to their day with their peers and teachers.
 Punctuality also ensures that teaching time is not wasted.

-If a pupil arrives late three times in a row but before the registers are closed, then the teacher or a member of the office staff will talk to parents.
+If a pupil arrives late three times or more but before the registers are closed, then the teacher will speak to the parent to identify and address any underlying issues.

-If a pupil arrives late three times in a row after closure of register then the headteacher or SENCo will raise the concern with parents to try to understand the underlying issue.
+If a pupil arrives late after closure of register, the office staff will try to ask for the reason for this.
+If no reason is given or the concern persists then the headteacher, deputy, Family Support Worker or SENDCo will raise the concern with parents to try to understand the underlying issue and address this.

 Collections